 27. 62% of the people struggling to manage their workloads have experienced burnout often or extremely often in the previous three months.

-Workplace statistics clearly show that two-thirds of employees are severely disconnected from their work after months of intense burnout.
+Workplace statistics clearly show that almost two-thirds of employees are severely disconnected from their work after months of intense burnout.
 The survey also emphasized that rising cynicism among the surveyed employees was a serious consequence of burnout.

 Job burnout statistics place millennials among the top burned-out employees due to feelings of loneliness, lower seniority, and having little autonomy at work.